SageMSK/Simple-React-Starter/README.md

 # Simple React Starter

-First, You need [node.js](https://nodejs.org/en/) and a text editor.
+First, you will need [node.js](https://nodejs.org/en/) and a text editor.

 To start: